kaviyadass/assigment/README.md

 - **Description**: Delete a user by ID

 ## Database
-The API uses a PostgreSQL database to store role information.
+The API uses a PostgreSQL database to store user information.

 ## Testing with Postman
 - You can use Postman to test the API by sending HTTP requests to the specified endpoints.
-- Make sure to include a valid JWT token in the request headers for authentication.

 ## Setup
 - Clone this repository.